 Children of Men

 This is a great cast for a film bound to be a classic.
 Clive Owen is an everyday man who is easy for the audience to identify with.
 Instead of the usual Hollywood hero who rushes into the fray to save the day; Owen plays Theo as a more reluctant man.
 He is apathetic, worn down not only by recent events but by seeing his dreams of activism dashed on reality.
 Owen portrays Theo as someone who just outlived his dreams.
-In his youth he fought against the establishment but now in his job as a low level bureaucrat he finds himself as a cog in the machine he once opposed.
-This conflict is well underplayed by Owen who has the acting talent to present a role in a believable fashion.
+In his youth, he fought against the establishment but now in his job as a low-level bureaucrat he finds himself as a cog in the machine he once opposed.
+This conflict is well underplayed by Owen who has the acting talent to present a role believably.
 The only fault with the performance of Michael Caine is it is too brief.
 He is perhaps one of the best character actors ever and his time on screen is fantastic.
 The same could be said about Julianne Moore who unfortunately has too little screen time.
 Claire-Hope Ashitey is new to films but has a promising future ahead.
 She gives a stellar performance as a young woman who just wants to have her child instead of being the focus of international conflict.